-\NOTE: Hexagon will prepare a single Transportation Impact Analysis (TIA) that evaluated the potential impacts of development as set forth in both the Freedom Circle and Patrick Henry Drive Specific Plans.
+NOTE: Hexagon will prepare a single Transportation Impact Analysis (TIA) that evaluates the potential impacts of development as set forth in both the Freedom Circle and Patrick Henry Drive Specific Plans.
 This will include one set of intersection counts and a single existing conditions traffic analysis, one set of forecasted volumes and intersection LOS calculations for cumulative no project and cumulative plus project conditions and a single TIA report.
-The analysis will include an evaluation of any changes to existing roadway segments, intersections, or signal timing that are proposed as part of the Specific Plans.